besyonok007/waves-documentation/en/waves-client/transfers-and-gateways/waves-enterprise-transfers.md

 ## Introduction

-Waves allow you to hold and transfer Vostok on its blockchain.
-This works through a so-called Multigateway approach: Vostok tokens are sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Vostok tokens issued in the Waves blockchain.
-Every single Waves based Vostok token is backed 1:1 with the Vostok token from the external network.
+Waves allow you to hold and transfer Waves Enterprise on its blockchain.
+This works through a so-called Multigateway approach: Waves Enterprise tokens are sent to a user's deposit address available in the Waves wallet and after the deposit the user receives a Waves Enterprise tokens issued in the Waves blockchain.
+Every single Waves based Waves Enterprise token is backed 1:1 with the Waves Enterprise token from the external network.

-## How to receive Vostok
+## How to receive Waves Enterprise

 Open your Waves wallet.
-In the Vostok section click on the **Receive** button.
+In the Waves Enterprise section click on the **Receive** button.

 ![](/_assets/vostok_transfers_01.png)

 The following window will appear.
 Before proceeding please carefully read the conditions:

-**The minimum amount of deposit is 0.1 VST**
+**The minimum amount of deposit is 0.1 WE**
 ```
-If you will send less than 0.1 VST, you will lose that money.
+If you will send less than 0.1 WE, you will lose that money.
 ```
-**Send only Vostok to this deposit address**
+**Send only Waves Enterprise to this deposit address**
 ```
 Sending any other currency to this address may result in the total loss of your deposit.
 ```

-Copy the shown Vostok address or Scan QR Code and send a payment.
+Copy the shown Waves Enterprise address or Scan QR Code and send a payment.

 ![](/_assets/vostok_transfers_02.png)

-## How to send Vostok
+## How to send Waves Enterprise

 Open your Waves wallet,
-In the Vostok section, click on the **Send** button.
+In the Waves Enterprise section, click on the **Send** button.

 ![](/_assets/vostok_transfers_01.png)

 The following pop-up will appear.
-Paste the Vostok address you want to send to as well as the amount of Vostok.
+Paste the Waves Enterprise address you want to send to as well as the amount of Waves Enterprise.
-Please note that the Vostok gateway charges **0.001 Waves** for the network fee.
+Please note that the Waves Enterprise gateway charges **0.001 Waves** for the network fee.

 **Before proceeding please carefully read the conditions**.